cangjie-bot/cangjie_docs/docs/dev-guide/source_en/compile_and_build/cross_compilation.md

 - `--target=aarch64-apple-ios` specifies the target platform `ios` for cross-compilation
 - `--output-type=staticlib` specifies the output file type as a static library

-For running on iOS simulators, specify:
+Currently, Cangjie supports cross-compiling to the x86_64 architecture iOS simulator from an ARM architecture environment (the compiled product for this architecture requires Rosetta in Xcode to run).For running on iOS simulators, specify:

 - `--target=aarch64-apple-ios-simulator` or `--target=x86_64-apple-ios-simulator` specifies the target platform `ios-simulator` for cross-compilation
 - `--output-type=staticlib` specifies the output file type as a static library